-After searching for some time, Knight bought the abandoned warehouse located on the Inman Park railroad corridor.
+After searching for some time, Judi bought the abandoned warehouse located on the Inman Park railroad corridor.
 She had the building rezoned then she designed and renovated it into seven live-work condominiums.

-The Urban Oasis was born when the last of the proprietors’ six children left for college and beyond.
-Judi Knight, Duane Solem and their three Basset hounds were rattling around their 5,400 sq foot loft built in an old 1950’s cotton sorting warehouse in Inman Park, at once Atlanta’s most historic and hip area which is conveniently located one mile from downtown Atlanta.
-Their loft at 130 A, Krog Street has always been a preferred local spot for entertaining.
+Duane came on the scene in 2001, with his kids.
+The Urban Oasis was born when the last of their crew left for college and beyond.
+Judi, Duane and their three Basset hounds were rattling around their 5,400 sq foot loft built in an old 1950’s cotton sorting warehouse .
+Located in the heart of Inman Park, it is in one of Atlanta’s most historic and hip areas and is conveniently located one-mile from downtown Atlanta.

+The loft at 130 A, Krog Street has always been a preferred spot for entertaining family and friends.
 It has been used for such events as the Inman Park Neighborhood Association Christmas Party, campaign parties and dances.
 It has served as a perfect space for movie shoots, commercials, graduations, memorial services and weddings.
-Of course, this loft is also a favorite for out of town family and friends who love to stay when visiting Atlanta.
-It was not much of a stretch for Knight to realize other travelers might also want to have a really cool place to stay while they were visiting Atlanta.
+It was not much of a stretch for Judi and Duane to realize other travelers might want to have a cool place to stay while they were visiting Atlanta.

 They slid into the business quietly, not sure at first how they would like having “strangers” in the house.
 It didn’t take long for them to realize that they were offering a great service, having fun doing it and making money all at the same time.

 In fact, they report, “We have the best guests!”
 They don’t advertise besides for their website which was designed by Judi to attract their “right” people.
 The right people are those actually looking for this type of retro, modern, loft experience.
 You won’t find dusty doilies and sausage and gravy breakfasts here.